ThinkInAIXYZ/PublicProviderConf/README.md

 # PublicProviderConf

-Automated tool to fetch AI model information from various providers (PPInfra, OpenRouter, OpenAI, Google, etc.) and generate standardized JSON files for easy consumption by chatbots and other applications.
+Automated tool to merge the upstream models.dev catalog with a handful of custom providers (PPInfra, Tokenflux, Groq, etc.) and generate standardized JSON files for easy consumption by chatbots and other applications.

 ## ✨ Features